iamkibeh/devspedia-frontend/README.md

 # Technology Used
-- CSS - which was used to style the pages incuding the left side    navigation bar.
+- CSS - which was used to style the pages .

 - React - building frontend dynamic and interactive pages where users can interact with the application.